Bert Jones: Professional career

-During an October 26, 1980, game against the St. Louis Cardinals, Jones made NFL history when he was sacked a record 12 times.
+During an October 26, 1980 game against the St. Louis Cardinals, Jones made NFL history when he was sacked a record 12 times.
 This broke the record at the time held by many quarterbacks, including Jones's then back-up, Greg Landry, who had been sacked 11 times while he was a member of the Detroit Lions in a game against the Dallas Cowboys on October 6, 1975.

-In 1982, his final season, Jones played in four games for the Los Angeles Rams before a neck injury forced him to retire.
+On the day the 1982 NFL draft began, he was traded to the Los Angeles Rams for a first- and second-round pick; those picks were used on Ohio State quarterback Art Schlichter and Florida State punter Rohn Stark.
+In 1982, his final season, Jones played in four games for the Rams before a neck injury forced him to retire.

 In 1990, Jones participated in the first NFL Quarterback Challenge.
 He finished first in the retiree category and third in the regular competition (The regular competition taking the top three finishers from the alumni competition and adding them to the regular field of current quarterbacks).
 Given his strong performance, Bobby Beathard, then the general manager of the Chargers, wanted Jones to come out of retirement, but Jones was 38 at the time and chose not to try a comeback.

 Longtime scout Ernie Accorsi is quoted as saying that if Bert Jones had played under different circumstances, he probably would have been the greatest player ever.
 John Riggins has been quoted as saying Jones was the toughest competitor he has ever witnessed.
 On the eve of Super Bowl XLII, New England Patriots head coach Bill Belichick, in discussing his choices for the greatest quarterbacks of all time, described Jones as the best "pure passer" he had ever seen.

 In 2022, the Professional Football Researchers Association named Jones to the PFRA Hall of Very Good Class of 2022.